bakdata/ci-templates/actions/load-secret-from-gsm/README.md

 # load-secret-from-gsm

-This action is set to replace github actions integrated secret management.
+This action is set to replace GitHub actions integrated secret management.

 ## How to use
 To load a secret from GSM figure out the following: